Join Troop 251

 Who Pays for It?

 Expenses are shared: the boy and his parents, the troop, and Southwest Michigan BSA Council (through community donations).
 Boys are encouraged to earn money whenever possible to pay their own expenses, and they also contribute dues to their troop treasuries to pay for budgeted items.
-The Troop also obtains additional income by working on approved money-earning projects (paper recycling) and fund raisers (annual popcorn sale, yard sale, spaghetti dinner, etc…).
+The Troop also obtains additional income by conducting fund raisers like the annual BSA popcorn sale, spaghetti dinners, poinsettia sales during the holidays, and many others.